 Afterwards, during the continuous synchronization, creating or updating taxes in Megaventory will be ignored by the plugin.
 The continuous synchronization only happens from WooCommerce to Megaventory.
 New taxes created in WooCommerce are also created in Megaventory.

 Megaventory only applies one tax per product.
-In case more than one tax applies to a product in a WooCommerce order, Megaventory will create a new compound tax with a rate corresponding to the rate of the taxes applied to the given product And a name beginning with “comp-“.
+In case more than one tax applies to a product in a WooCommerce order, Megaventory will create a new compound tax with a rate corresponding to the rate of the taxes applied to the given product.

 Please note that sometimes when making changes to Taxes in WooCommerce, the system may look like it is stuck.
 In such case, just refresh the page.
 All changes will be applied correctly.